 Chemical straightener use was found to increase breast cancer risk by 18% in all women, both black and white, with higher risk levels associated with higher frequency of use (2).
 Women of color are more likely to use these products, though, so while risk levels are equal between the races, exposure levels are not.

 This disparity is particularly alarming because black women are already at a disadvantage when it comes to breast cancer.
 African-American women are more likely to die from breast cancer than any other race.
 And among those with estrogen receptor-positive tumors, they are more than twice as likely to die within the first three years, as compared to white women.
-Treatment is more difficult for women of color since they are more likely to be diagnosed with triple negative breast cancer, a notoriously difficult cancer to treat, with a higher mortality rate, and they are more likely to be diagnosed at a later stage with larger tumors.
+Treatment is more difficult for women of color since they are more likely to be diagnosed with triple negative breast cancer, a notoriously difficult cancer to treat, with a higher mortality rateThe measure of the number of deaths in a particular population., and they are more likely to be diagnosed at a later stage with larger tumors.

 How Do These Hair Products Cause Breast Cancer?